Investigation Transcription Services: Why Do You Need Them? - Ditto

 desk with computer displaying audio waves for transcription desk with computer displaying audio waves for transcription

-Dealing with reluctant witnesses and collecting and organizing evidence are things you expect during investigations.
+Dealing with reluctant witnesses and collecting and organizing evidence are part of investigations.
 There’s also the chance that interviews and encounters might not have gone as the investigator remembered, which could compromise the report.
 Recording the investigation process is a great way to maintain accurate records, but videos can be unwieldy for review and collaboration.
 Investigation transcription can immensely help with these issues and provide other proven benefits.

 In this article, you’ll learn how: